wix-incubator/wix-embedded-mysql/README.md

 Source for examples can be found [here](https://github.com/wix/wix-embedded-mysql/blob/master/src/test/scala/com/wix/mysql/JavaUsageExamplesTest.java)

 # Dependencies
-Build on top of embed Process Util [de.flapdoodle.embed.process](https://github.com/flapdoodle-oss/de.flapdoodle.embed.process)
+Build on top of [de.flapdoodle.embed.process](https://github.com/flapdoodle-oss/de.flapdoodle.embed.process)

 # How it works
- - After detecting current platform and requested version, Wix Embedded MySql will download the correct version from [/dev.mysql.com](http://dev.mysql.com/get/Downloads/) and extract needed files to local folder.
+ - After detecting current platform and requested version, Wix Embedded MySql will download the correct version from [dev.mysql.com](http://dev.mysql.com/get/Downloads/) and extract needed files to local folder.
 Note that this is a **one-time** action, where subsequent invocations use pre-downloaded/pre-extracted cached package.
  - Upon execution needed files are being copied into **target** folder, database created, service started and post-configuration (user, schema, etc.) performed.
  - On jvm shutdown mysqld process is stopped and temporary files cleaned-up.